p3trus/slave/doc/source/connection.rst

 A simple algorithm is used to create the responses.

 For read-only commands, the response is randomly created with each query, since these typically represent measured values.
-For read and writeable commands, the response is created just once and cached afterwards.
+For read and writable commands, the response is created just once and cached afterwards.
 Repeated queries will return the same result unless a write was issued.